Yellow Brain - Tremella mesenterica

 Description

 A yellow gelatinous mass of lobes and folds.
 Pale forms are occasional.
 It becomes more orange and shrivelled if it dries out, but rehydrates.
 It is parasitic on Peniophora species of crust fungi that grow on dead deciduous timber, such as birch, hazel and gorse.
-The host Peniophora is not usually evident becasue Yellow Brain feeds on the mycelium - so it looks as though it is erupting directly from the wood.
+The host Peniophora is not usually evident because Yellow Brain feeds on the mycelium - so it looks as though it is erupting directly from the wood.

 Similar Species